deciduously/music/post.md

 ##### Pitch

 Sound is a continuous spectrum of frequency, but when we make music we tend to prefer [notes](https://en.wikipedia.org/wiki/Musical_note) at set frequencies, or pitches.
-I'm using  [frequency](https://en.wikipedia.org/wiki/Fundamental_frequency) and [pitch](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are, but go Wiki-diving if you want to learn about the distinction (etc).
-To start, though, we need some sort of standard, and some of the world has settled on [440Hz](https://en.m.wikipedia.org/wiki/A440_(pitch_standard)) - it's [ISO 16](https://www.iso.org/standard/3601.html), at least.
+I'm using  [frequency](https://en.wikipedia.org/wiki/Fundamental_frequency) and [pitch](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are, but go Wiki-diving if you want to learn about the distinction and nuance at lay here.
+The nature of sound is super cool but super complex and outside of the scope of this post - we just want to hear some numbers sing, we don't need to hear a full orchestra.

+To start working with something concrete, we need some sort of standard.
+Some of the world has settled on [440Hz](https://en.m.wikipedia.org/wiki/A440_(pitch_standard)) - it's [ISO 16](https://www.iso.org/standard/3601.html), at least.
 It's also apparently called "The Stuttgart Pitch", which is funny.

 ![stuttgart](https://i.imgflip.com/3h0y3g.jpg)

-*image: I made this on [imgflip.com](https://imgflip.com/) but have no proof of that*

 Let's set up a type to represent a pitch: